yohm/sim_game_ternary_reputation/readme.md

 ## print_normalized_RD.out

 Print all *independent* reputation dynamics IDs taking into account the permutation symmetry between reputations.
+This is a pre-process of `main.out`.

 ```shell
 ./print_normalized_RD.out > RD_list
 ```

-## main.out
+## main_search_ESS.out

 Executes the search of all the ESS pairs.
-Specify the file of reputaion dynamcis IDs as an argument.
+Specify the file of reputation dynamics IDs as an argument.
 Parallelized by OpenMP and MPI.

 ```shell